Parties to this Agreement & Terms of Business

 You may terminate this agreement at any time by either telephoning us or writing to us.
-We will give you at least four weeks’ notice in writing with a right of appeal, which should be addressed to our Client Services Manager.
-If you fail to make two consecutive monthly payments your DMP will be closed immediately without the aforementioned four weeks’ notice.
+We will give you at least four weeks’ notice in writing with a right of appeal, which should be addressed to our Operations & Compliance Manager.
+If you fail to make two consecutive monthly payments your DMP will be closed immediately without the four weeks’ notice.
 Upon termination of this agreement by either party, within 7 business days, we will notify your Creditors that we are no longer acting for you.
-At the end of the notice period we will refund all Cleared Funds that have not been disbursed to Creditors from the Client Account.
+At the end of the notice period, we will refund all Cleared Funds that have not been disbursed to Creditors from the Client Account minus any fees due to us.
 Our duties and obligations under this Agreement will then come to an end.
 You have the right to request the return of any copy paperwork relating to your account at this stage.

-If your termination is as a result of: (i) our failure to conduct negotiations with reasonable care and skill required by Section 13 of the Supply of Goods and Services Act or (ii) a total failure of consideration or (iii) the Total Costs payable differ significantly from the estimated Total Cost shown in the Statement of Affairs, providing no Creditors are added at a later date to cause such a difference; we will review each refund request on merit and if appropriate, process the refund through our complaint policy which can be found at http://www.debtsupportservice.co.uk/contact-us/.
+We will review each refund request on merit.
 Any balance held on file after termination will be returned to you in the first instance if we hold nominated bank details for you.
-If we do not have your bank details and we are unable to contact you we will pay the balance to the highest debt within 5 days.
+If we do not have your bank details and we are unable to contact you, we will pay the balance to the highest outstanding debt within 5 days.

 Data Protection Statement

-Please read this statement carefully as it explains what personal information We obtain about You and how this information is used as defined in Articles 6.1b & 6.1c (Lawfulness of processing) of the General Data Protection Regulations (GDPR) (Regulation (EU) 2016/679).
+Please read this statement carefully as it explains what personal information we obtain about you and how this information is used as defined in Articles 6.1b & 6.1c of the General Data Protection Regulations 2016 and Data Protection Act 2018.

-(3) We may also use your personal information to contact You to provide You with details of other products and services which We think may be of interest to You, including those offered by selected third parties.
-We may share personal information with these selected third parties and they may contact You directly to provide You with details of such products and services.
-You may let us know if You do not want Us to use or disclose your personal information or if you wish to amend the way in which we communicate with you.
+(3) We may also use your personal information to contact you to provide you with details of other products and services which we think may be of interest to you, including those offered by selected third parties.
+We may share personal information with selected third parties that may contact you directly to provide you with details of such products and services.
+You can let us know at any time if you do not want us to use or disclose your personal information or if you wish to amend the way in which we communicate with you.

-(4) The only information that will be disclosed is that required by law, court orders or as requested by other government or law enforcement authority, this includes any company or other entity to whom We may either transfer or subcontract any or all of our obligations to You under this agreement.
+(4) The only information that will be disclosed is that required by law, court orders or as requested by other government or law enforcement authority; which includes but is not limited to any company or other entity to whom we may either transfer or subcontract any or all of our obligations to you under this agreement.

-(5) Please be aware that We may record and monitor your calls to maintain or improve our Services.
+(6) Please be aware that we may record and monitor all calls to maintain or improve our services.